 Job candidates should make sure to post their achievements well versed.
 Sharing the updates adds a positive impact on the profile.
 Connecting to more HRs and companies will help to know more about job openings.
 Especially when the account is open on any social media platform try to keep it professional.
 The candidate should present himself in a good way out there.
 Whether it is an employer or job seeker, social media presence has extended to everyone’s career.

 Human resource departments are using social media to get more access to candidate information.
 While the social profile has some positive effects while the hiring process, it has some uncertain consequences too.
 Although social media profile check is only an add-on to personal interviews, still it manages to provide the best insights.
-Employers do not search profiles with an intention of finding anything negative but while searching they find something unpleasant that leads to rejection.
+Employers do not search profiles to find anything negative but while searching they find something unpleasant that leads to rejection.
 Social media is one of the important tools in terms of career search for job seekers.

 Job candidates should avoid posting inappropriate or provocative photographers.
 That violates decency.
 Posting about drinking or using drugs does not give a positive impression.
 Also, avoid posting about anything that goes against the resume.
 These are just some suggestions for job seekers.
 Do not ease up on ensuring that the online presence is positive.
 Even when the candidate gets the job, keep the profile professional.
 Sometimes misunderstanding leads to big wrong decisions.
 When everything is judged by one’s social profile, then keeping the online presence positive becomes a must.